If you are a new parent you may have recently learned – or are perhaps even in the middle of – a “wonder week”.

 5. Reassure Your Child

-One of the best things you can do for your baby during leap one is to reassure them often.
+One of the best things you can do for your baby during is to reassure them often.

 Make sure your child knows that you are there fore them.